akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 SAML (Security Assertion Markup Language) is an XML-based standard for exchanging authentication data between an `Identity Provider (IdP)` (such as Microsoft Azure AD) and a `Service Provider (SP)` (in our case our beloved PIM).

-# Configure your Service Provider (SP) in your PIM to communicate with the IdP
+# Configure your PIM to work with Single Sign-On

+SAML-based Single Sign-On is a two-way communication between an authentication server (the Identity Provider) and an application (the Service Provider).
+Therefore, your PIM needs to be configured to declare who will be the authentication server and how the communication must work.

 ## Gather information from your Identity Provider (IdP)